Florida fight over ‘baby boxes’ part of bigger culture war

 The fight is getting extra attention because Republican Gov. Ron DeSantis and Florida’s GOP-dominated Legislature are expected to soon ban abortions performed more than six weeks after conception, lowering the state’s current limit of 15 weeks.

 Similar baby-box bills have been approved recently by lawmakers in Kansas, Montana and Mississippi and sent to those states’ governors for approval.
-West Virginia’s legislature is also considering such a bill.
-The boxes are already allowed in nine states, mostly in the Midwest and South, with the largest numbers in Indiana, Arkansas, and Kentucky, respectively.
+West Virginia’s governor recently signed such a bill.
+The boxes were already allowed in nine states, mostly in the Midwest and South, with the largest numbers in Indiana, Arkansas, and Kentucky, respectively.
 About 145 boxes have been installed since the first in 2016, with 25 newborns surrendered through one, Safe Haven Baby Boxes says.

 Just one baby has been left in Florida’s only box, installed two years ago at a central Florida firehouse without state authorization.
 The boxes open from outside the building, allowing the parent to place the baby in a bassinet as a bag containing instructions and maternal medical advice drops out.
 The door locks when it is reclosed and the agency is notified electronically.
 Safe Haven Baby Boxes says the average response time is two minutes.